 - January 12th, 2018 – A record all-time closing high was recorded of 31,412.54.
 This followed 14 consecutive days of growth, reflecting investor optimism after a bumper 2017.

-The top 30 constituents that feature on the Hang Seng, as of January 2018, are as follows:
+The top 30 constituents that have featured on the Hang Seng in recent years are as follows:

 - Galaxy Entertainment Group Limited